temenostech/temenos-platform-documentation/docfx_project/home/techguides/troubleshooting.md

 ## Introduction ##

-This user guide shows different ways of accessing details related to your sandbox when deploying the following:
+This user guide shows different ways of accessing details related to your development environment when deploying the following:

 - Design Studio Packages
 - Plugins